 Before you venture into this new year, it’s important to review the one you’re leaving behind.
 Honour it as you would a sacred text – because it IS sacred – it’s part of your life story!

 No matter how much you plan, life may take you on unexpected detours and things won’t always turn out as expected.
 Things can change quickly: deep disappointment, loss, grief, and ongoing adjustments are part of everyones experiences.
 My hope is that moments of love, beauty, courage and resilience were also among the treasured highlights in your year.

 What stands out from the current year?

 What feels undone?

 Now – in this liminal space – is where honest reflection occurs, where dreams are resurrected, new ideas and possibilities allowed to emerge, and opportunities explored.
-Now is the time for letting go of the old stories that don’t serve you anymore.
-It’s time – time for planning and planting a new vision for the coming year.
+Now is the time for letting go of the old stories that don’t serve you anymore…and a time for planning and planting a new vision for the coming year.

-On the other hand, intention feels softer: it allows for self-compassion and acceptance of where you are now in your life.
+On the other hand, intention feels softer: it allows for self-compassion and acceptance of where you are now.
+It allows for the unexpected.
 It implies trust and a deep knowing that you have the ability to access an inner guidance and wisdom that will lead you to where you want to be.

 INTENTIONALLY choosing images and words that represent things you want to change or bring into your life aligns your attention and intention, and are more likely to come true.

 Sign up below to receive news and updates, story pages from my journal, inspiration, and class announcements.